Education Research Current About VU Amsterdam NL

 Back to the didactic tips overview page

-Last updated on 5 November 2024
+Last updated on 10 July 2025

 How can you improve this?
 Read our three tips below!

-Tip 1: divide your lecture into 10 to 15 minute parts with interaction in between
+Tip 1: Divide your lecture into 10 to 15 minute parts with interaction in between

-Tip 2: prepare questions properly
+Tip 2: Prepare questions properly

-It's usually better to ask closed questions (or give statements) where students can choose from options (Yes/No, 5-10-20 etc).
+It's usually better to ask closed questions (or give statements) where students can choose from options (yes/no, 5-10-20, etc).
 If necessary, you can then ask an individual student for their reasoning behind their choice.
 This also makes it easier for you as a teacher to respond to the most common errors.

 Preferably, ask questions to test students' understanding of the most important information.
 This can be done in a simple way using, for example, the Buzz Group method.
-A more elaborate method is the ConcepTest en Peer Instruction approach, developed by Eric Mazur of Harvard University.
+A more elaborate method is the ConcepTest and Peer Instruction approach, developed by Eric Mazur of Harvard University.

 Every student in the room must be addressable during the lecture.
 So for instance, try asking a question in which students can all express their views simultaneously, by raising their hands at the same time.
 This makes them feel more confident.
 If necessary, give students some time to think about their answer.